Ipv4RoutingTable

 string interfaceTableModule; // The path to the InterfaceTable module

-string routerId = default("auto"); // for routers, the router id using IPv4 address dotted
+string routerId = default("auto"); // For routers, the router id using IPv4 address dotted

 // notation; specify "auto" to select the highest